Both cocaine and meth can have severe side effects and lead to fatal overdoses on their own but are even more risky when taken together.

 - erratic behavior

-Both cocaine and meth pose a risk of overdose and death every single time they are used — even the very first time.
+Both cocaine and meth pose a risk of overdose and death when you use them — even the very first time.

-When used in the long-term these drugs can also pose serious risks to a person’s health, finances, work, and personal relationships.
+When used repeatedly over a prolonged period of time, these drugs can also pose serious risks to a person’s health, finances, work, and personal relationships.

 Long-term risks of mixing cocaine and meth include: